A Guide To Accident At Work Compensation Claim Amounts

-Bott & Co have a specialist team of highly experienced solicitors who handle all accident at work claims (known as Employer Liability cases).
+Bott and Co have a specialist team of highly experienced solicitors who handle all accident at work claims (known as Employer Liability cases).
 Our Employer Liability team successfully recover damages in 99% of the cases we accept and have won high profile cases against some of the world’s biggest organisations.

 We are one of the largest personal injury specialists and among the top 200 law firms in the UK.
 We have won awards for the work we do and we continue to represent individuals against large insurers and businesses on a no-win no-fee basis to make sure everyone has equal access to justice.